Read more about

-Mogadishu along the coast of the Indian Ocean is the Somalian capital, and houses around one-fifth of its people.
-Somali has a population of over 10 million, 60% of whom are estimated to live in the rural areas.
+Mogadishu is the largest city in Somalia with a population of at least 1.7 million.
+Somali has a population of over 10 million, 60% of whom are estimated to live in rural areas.
 The rest of the residents live in the country’s cities and towns.

 Biggest Cities In Somalia

 Mogadishu, due to its white beaches and popularity as a tourist destination, gained the nickname white pearl.
-However, the civil war which broke out in 1990 has devastated the city and reduced its global popularity.
+However, the Civil War that broke out in 1990 has devastated the city and reduced its global popularity.
 Although the city has been rebuilding, it still lacks necessary amenities such as health, education, and housing facilities.
 The informal sector employs most of its inhabitants, 43% of whom are estimated living in conditions of extreme poverty.
 A positive trend in the last few years has been the return of refugees and migrants to the city, most of whom have skilled labor in various fields.

-Hargeisa has a population of around 760,000 people.
+Hargeysa has a population of around 779,000 people.
 It is the capital city of Somaliland.
-Hargeisa is known for being a retail hub and center for industry.
+Hargeysa is known for being a retail hub and center for industry.
 The city has a education system and is home to multiple universities.

 Biggest Cities In Somalia